Timeline beyond October following the September 11 attacks: April

-Thursday, April 27, 2006,
+Thursday, April 27, 2006

 The construction of One World Trade Center commences.

 May

 Tuesday, May 23, 2006

 The new 7 World Trade Center opens in New York City.

 September

 Monday, September 11, 2006

 Between the hours of 8:30 a.m. and midnight on September 11, 2006, on CNN, viewers could watch CNN footage of the attacks, as it happened as it was broadcast on that day.
 At 8:49 a.m.
 ET, during American Morning, CNN rebroadcast the first minute of its coverage, as it was the moment it broke the news.

 MSNBC broadcasts national NBC News coverage from 8:52 to 12:00 ET, branding it as a "Living History Event".
 They would do it again annually since then.

+2007

+Tuesday, September 11, 2007

+Ceremonies are held across the United States to mark the sixth anniversary of the September 11 attacks.
+In New York City, the main commemoration is held at Zuccotti Park because the World Trade Center site is undergoing reconstruction.
+Relatives of victims are permitted to enter the site to lay flowers and pay their respects.
+The names of those killed in the attacks are read aloud, with moments of silence observed at the times the aircraft struck the World Trade Center and when the towers collapsed.

 2008

 Monday, February 11, 2008

 The United States announces charges for Khalid Sheikh Mohammed and four other conspirators, and that it will seek the death penalty in the case.